Symposium Pulls Back Curtain on Mueller Probe & Other Front-Page Criminal Justice Stories

-The lunchtime keynote address, “Everything You Wanted to Know about the Mueller Investigation but were Afraid to Ask,” delivered by Steven Zipperstein, former special counsel to Robert S. Mueller III.
+The lunchtime keynote address, “Everything You Wanted to Know about the Mueller Investigation But Were Afraid to Ask,” was delivered by Steven Zipperstein, former special counsel to Robert S. Mueller III.

 The day concluded with the brief presentation of the 13th-annual Fidler Awards: Judge of the Year – Hon.
 Ronald S. Coen, L.A.
 County Superior Court; Prosecutor of the Year – Hon.
 Jackie Lacey, L.A.
 County District Attorney; Defense Lawyer of the Year – Michael D. Nasatir, Partner, Andrues/Podberesky; and Special Service Award – Gregory Sivard, Records Manager, L.A.
 County Jail and was immediately followed by the Judges’ Reception.